-, but only three west of Rocky Mountains.
+, but most are found in the East.
 Over 300 species worldwide, most of them in Central America and tropical South America.

 The distinctive character of Condylostylus

 is a pair of setose mounds on the frons bearing the vertical setae.(4)